f3d-app/f3d/doc/dev/GOVERNANCE.md

 Usually Maintainers will reach out to potential Returning Contributors but in case it was missed, one should reach out to Maintainers for consideration.

+Maintainers may decide to list a returning contributor as inactive after a year without contributions, in that case they will be removed from the f3d-app github organization until active again.

 ### 1.3.
 Contributors

 Contributors are those who have made or want to make contributions to the Project.